 - Be able to explain the physiological structure of the voice

 - Be able to effectively deliver oral messages using Standard American Speech

 A textbook is required.
-Suggested texts.
-Alternative texts need Dept. or SAC chair approval.
+Approved texts are listed below.
+Alternative texts need Department/SAC Chair approval.

-The Articulate Voice, An Introduction to Voice and Diction, 4th edition, Lynn K. Wells
+The Articulate Voice, An Introduction to Voice and Diction, 4th ed., Wells